What are Shoe Insoles and Do You Need Them?

 We believe health starts with heel, which is why we build dynamically flexing heel tech into every pair.
 Our ULTIMATE INSOLES feature a deep heel cup, dual-density arch support, and responsive foams that keep you lasting on your feet all day long with less pain.

 In fact, many of our customers have found they no longer need to wear orthotics with KURU shoes.
-That said, if you have a specific health condition that requires orthotics, our ULTIMATE INSOLES are removable so that you can use custom orthotics if you need.
+That said, if you have a specific health condition that requires orthotics, our ULTIMATE INSOLES are removable so that you can use custom orthotics if needed.

 Sourcing